aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 1/registry-restrict-user-accounts-permissions.md

 Windows contains numerous, powerful utilities used regularly by system administrators, which are also commonly used maliciously by adversaries to reduce the likelihood of detection.
 To prevent Living-off-the-Land (LOTL) attacks, it is common practice to prevent regular user accounts from being able to execute critical utilities.
 One method of doing this is by utilizing the 'DisallowRun' registry key

+## References
+- [Block Applications ( Programs ) from running using the registry - Windows Tutorial](https://www.youtube.com/watch?v=l6-Suw2RNv8) by XunileConsulting on YouTube

 ## Tasks
 - Set up a local administrator account and a user account on the VM
 - Use the 'Registry Editor' application on the Windows VM (this is installed by default on Windows)